 - Shorter hospital stays

-- Decreased pain and need for postoperative pain medications
+- Decreased pain and need for pain medication

 - Quicker recovery and return to normal activities